ProfCorn/CSCI_1113_OOP_Coursework/README.md

 Bio: I am a highschool student who would like to advance my abilities when it comes to programming in java as it is a new language to me

-Goal: become a more developed programmer
+Goal: Become a more developed programmer